 Shelters Turn Their Backs on New Jersey’s Animals

 New Jersey animal shelters rescue far more dogs from out of state than from other New Jersey animal shelters.
-Specifically, New Jersey animal shelters transferred in 8,197 dogs from out of state animal shelters and only rescued 2,308 dogs from other New Jersey animal shelters.
-However, St. Hubert’s frequently transfers a substantial number of its transports quickly to its partners in New Jersey and other states.
-If I back out St. Hubert’s transfers of dogs to out of state organizations, the number of transports decreases from 8,197 dogs to 5,269 dogs.
-While the state’s local kill rate decreased in 2019, it is likely the local kill rate would have decreased by more if not for the massive number of out of state transports.
+Specifically, New Jersey animal shelters transferred in 3,041 dogs from out of state animal shelters and only rescued 870 dogs from other New Jersey animal shelters.
+While fewer dogs were available for rescue in 2020, the pattern is consistent with past years.

 While perhaps some shelters take animals from nearby New York or Pennsylvania animal control shelters, the overwhelming majority of these dogs most certainly came from down south.
 In fact, New Jersey animal shelters transported more dogs from out of state than dogs who were killed in New Jersey animal shelters.
 This number does not include additional out of state dogs transported into New Jersey by rescues operating without a physical facility.
 Shelters transporting the most dogs from out of state were as follows:

 In 2020, several New Jersey animal shelters transported many cats from out of state.
 Its not clear if or how many of the cats EASEL took in from out of state were from nearby Pennsylvania or other places further away.

 Shelters Do Far Worse with Animals Requiring New Homes